'Where's the bus station?' and other useful language lessons

 A tree of cups in Maramureș.
 Photo by Steve Fallon.

-To prepare for the Romania trip, back in my home base of Prague, I had taken a few weeks of Romanian-language lessons.
+In advance of that particular trip to Romania, back in Prague I had taken a few weeks of Romanian-language lessons.
+I had learned just enough to be dangerous.
 Of course, one of the key phrases in learning any language is “Where is the bus station?”
 In Romanian: “Unde este autogară?”
 I figured this was the perfect chance to try it out.

-I found an old man wandering around the parking lot, looking as lost as I was, and I approached him:
+I found an old man wandering around the parking lot.
+He looked as lost as I was, and I decided to approach him:

-Old Man (staring at me like a visitor from Mars): Huh?
+Old Man (obviously confused and staring at me like a visitor from Mars): Huh??

 Me (raising my voice for emphasis): U N D E E S T E A U T O G A R Ă??